tumluliu/mapbox-directions-hiring/sample-output.md

 My solution contains two steps:

 1. Randomly generate a single-bridge graph with a given number of vertex.
-2. Find the bridge with Tarjon's bridge-finding algorithm.
+2. Find the bridge with DFS traversal of the graph.

 Here we go.